intelowlproject/IntelOwl/.github/pull_request_template.md

     - [ ] I have a provided a screenshot of the result in the PR.
     - [ ] I have created new frontend tests for the new component or updated existing ones.
 - [ ] After you had submitted the PR, if `DeepSource`, `Django Doctors` or other third-party linters have triggered any alerts during the CI checks, I have solved those alerts.
+- [ ] I have addressed raised Copilot issues.
+In case of FPs, I have commented the Copilot issue and proved that it is wrong before having the comment resolved.
+- [ ] I have reviewed and verified any LLM-generated code included in this PR.
+Also, I have explicitly stated that I have used LLMs in this PR.

 ### Important Rules
 - If you miss to compile the Checklist properly, your PR won't be reviewed by the maintainers.